 RELATED: Free Weights Workouts

 If you only have light dumbbells, doing upper body and core exercises will be most effective as you are working smaller muscles of the body.
-If you have heavier dumbbells on hand, lower body and full-body exercises will give you the most bang for your buck as they work multiple different muscle groups at the same time.
+If you have heavier dumbbells on hand, lower body and full-body exercises can give you the most bang for your buck, as they work multiple muscle groups at the same time.

 What dumbbells are best for home workouts?

-If you don’t have much storage area, adjustable dumbbells give you a wide range of weights to work with, without taking up a ton of space.
-They are great for beginners and novice athletes alike and allow you to progress up to heavier weights as you get stronger.
+If you don’t have much storage area, adjustable dumbbells give you a wide range of weights to work with without taking up a ton of space.
+They can be great for beginners and novice athletes, alike, and allow you to progress up to heavier weights as you get stronger.